 The primary obligation imposed by the Act on land holders and others is to not clear native vegetation unless the clearance is in accordance with the Act.
 Approval to clear native vegetation can be granted by the Native Vegetation Council - a statutory body established under the Act.
 In other cases, clearance may be undertaken pursuant to exemptions contained in the Native Vegetation Regulations [see below].
 Another important limitation is that the Act does not apply to native vegetation growing in the Adelaide Metropolitan Area (but does apply in some parts of some councils covering the foothills of the Mount Lofty Ranges ).
-If in doubt, contact the Native Vegetation Secretariat in the South Australian Department of Environment, Water and Natural Resources (click here).
+If in doubt, contact the Native Vegetation Secretariat in the South Australian Department for Environment and Water (click here).

 Clearance of native vegetation under the Act is defined broadly and includes almost anything that can be done to kill or harm native vegetation including burning, chopping limbs or anything else that causes substantial damage [Native Vegetation Act 1991 s 3].

 In exercising its powers to grant permission to clear native vegetation, the Native Vegetation Council is bound by a set of Principles of clearance [see Schedule 1 of the Act].
 These principles include broad objectives aimed at preserving biological diversity.
 The result of the Native Vegetation Council applying these principles is that most applications for broad acre clearance to clear are refused.
 On the other hand, applications to clear individual or scattered trees are usually approved.